hec015/cse15l-lab-reports/labreport3/labreport3.md

 ### An alternate way to use `less` is to have it look at multiple files.
 `less biomed/1468-6708-3-1.txt biomed/1468-6708-3-3.txt`
-It will show the contents of `biomed/1468-6708-3-1.txt` like it would if you just used `less biomed/1468-6708-3-1.txt`, but at the bottom, it displays
+It will show the contents of `biomed/1468-6708-3-1.txt` like it would if you just used `less biomed/1468-6708-3-1.txt`, but at the bottom, it displays:
 ```
 biomed/1468-6708-3-1.txt (file 1 of 2)
 ```
-If we enter `:n`, `less` will display `biomed/1468-6708-3-3.txt`, and at the bottom it will display
+If we enter `:n`, `less` will display `biomed/1468-6708-3-3.txt`, and at the bottom it will display:
 ```
 biomed/1468-6708-3-3.txt (file 2 of 2)
 ```